-Chemical Class: Corticosteroid, Anti-Inflammatory Therapeutic Class: Endocrine-Metabolic Agent number of different conditions, such as inflammation (swelling), severe allergies, adrenal problems, arthritis, asthma, blood or bone marrow problems, kidney problems, skin conditions, and flare-ups of multiple sclerosis.
+Chemical Class: Corticosteroid, Anti-Inflammatory

+Therapeutic Class: Endocrine-Metabolic Agent

+Actions: Dexamethasone provides relief for inflamed areas of the body.
+It is used to treat a number of different conditions, such as inflammation (swelling), severe allergies, adrenal problems, arthritis, asthma, blood or bone marrow problems, kidney problems, skin conditions, and flare-ups of multiple sclerosis.
 Dexamethasone is a corticosteroid (cortisone-like medicine or steroid).
 It works on the immune system to help relieve swelling, redness, itching, and allergic reactions.